Evolutionary dynamics in repeated optional games: Results

+In repeated optional PGGs, to provide a complete characterization of Nash equilibria that support cooperation, we first note that if all individuals use the same pure reactive strategy, they always take the same action after any game state.
+Employing this, we are able to characterize all possible equilibria that support cooperation in reactive strategies (see a full list of equilibria in Supplementary Fig. 2).
+By analytically deriving their associated conditions to become equilibria, we find that three novel classes of strategies, $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ (see descriptions of these strategies in Fig.~\ref{fig:strategy}a), have the lowest threshold for the multiplication factor $r$ to surpass within all strategies that can robustly support cooperation.
+More importantly, this threshold to become an equilibrium is lower than that for $AoN$.
+In detail, there exists a region of parameters where these strategies are equilibria while $AoN$ is not.
+Such a region for $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ to become equilibria is

-The above condition indicates that the higher the payoff $\sigma$ for opt-out is, the harder it is for $OD$-$TFT$ and $DO$-$OFT$ to become an equilibrium.
-Intuitively, when the payoff for opt-out is high, opting out on average provides more benefits than the risky choice of cooperation.
-In this case, individuals prefer to opt out rather than participate in the game.
-This thus makes it more difficult for $OD$-$TFT$ and $DO$-$OFT$ which support persistent cooperation to become an equilibrium.
-Note that in repeated compulsory games, the $AoN$ strategy is found to be crucial for the evolution of cooperation~\cite{Pinheiro2014, Hilbe2017} and it becomes an equilibrium if $r\ge 2n/(n+1)$~\cite{Hilbe2017}.
-When $\sigma < (n-1)c/(n+1)$, condition (\ref{conditionOptionalGames: nash}) for $OD$-$TFT$ and $DO$-$OFT$ is easier to satisfy than that for the $AoN$ strategy.
-To intuitively understand this, we offer the following explanations.
-The common characteristics of $OD$-$TFT$ and $DO$-$OFT$ are that they keep cooperating when all individuals cooperate in the previous round, they correct errors and recover cooperation within at most three rounds, and they respond to defection by ordered actions of opt-out and defection (or defection and opt-out).
-With these characteristics, $OD$-$TFT$ and $DO$-$OFT$ pose more threats to individuals who intend to defect since individuals adopting these strategies can respond to defection by both defecting and opting out.
-Compared with the payoffs individuals would have gained from mutual cooperation, such combined reactions further reduce the net gains or even make them negative for individuals who deviate by defecting.
-This eventually leads to a lower threshold for $OD$-$TFT$ and $DO$-$OFT$ to surpass than the $AoN$ strategy.
-This partially explains why the cooperation rate in repeated optional PGGs is much higher than that in its compulsory counterparts when the multiplication factor is intermediate: in this regime of parameters, $OD$-$TFT$ and $DO$-$OFT$ are equilibria while the $AoN$ strategy is not.
+Note that condition (\ref{conditionOptionalGames: nash}) is not only related to $r$ but also the payoff for opt-out, i.e., $\sigma$, meaning that the superiority of $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ over $AoN$ in the condition to become an equilibrium is realized by the additional option to opt out.

+To intuitively understand this superiority, we offer the following explanations.
+The common characteristics of $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ are that: (i) they keep cooperating when all individuals cooperate in the previous round, (ii) they correct errors and recover cooperation within at most three rounds, and (iii) they respond to defection by a series of ordered actions of opt-out and defection (or defection and opt-out).
+The third characteristic indicates, compared with $AoN$, $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ can pose more threats to individuals who intend to defect since individuals adopting these strategies can respond to defection by not only defecting but also opting out.
+Such combined reactions further reduce the net gains (or even make them negative) for individuals who deviate by defecting.
+This eventually leads to that $OD$-$TFT$, $DO$-$OFT$, and $OD$-$TFT_C$ have a lower threshold for $r$ to surpass than $AoN$ does.